 Hackers are able to do all sorts of things that will surprise you.
 Turning off phone settings like Bluetooth, Location Services, Near Field Communication (NFC), Wi-Fi, and even Cellular Data when not in use not only conserves smartphone battery but also gives hackers less access to your device.

 Location Services and Bluetooth should not be turned on when not in use as apps can use lots of location data without you knowing it.
 As Bluetooth is constantly transmitting your devices’ location and presence, it is possible for hackers to use it to gain access and extract any kind of information found on your device.

-If these things have a tendency to plague your life (some of us are serial phone-losers), installing apps that can locate your smartphone on your iOS or Android device is essential.
-These apps can help you locate your phone and some have the option to wipeout the data on the phone so you don’t become a victim of identity theft.
+These apps can help you locate your phone, and some have the option to wipe out the data on the phone, so you don’t become a victim of identity theft.

 To be fair, there is no one mobile platform that is safer than another.
 With so many devices but only a handful of platforms to choose from, attackers are able to target any platform they desire, and the repercussions can be quite devastating to power users.